-Prior to joining the Population Council, Jessica managed clinical trials in Zimbabwe and Zambia, where she lived full-time for 6 years.
+Prior to joining the Population Council, Jessica spent nearly a decade managing clinical trials in Zimbabwe and Zambia.
 She implemented impact evaluations on adolescent mental health and maternal health, working with the Applied Mental Health Research Group at Johns Hopkins University, the Bixby Center for Global Reproductive Health at UCSF, and the World Bank.
 She also worked with Innovations for Poverty Action as the Africa Regional Programs Manager, where she provided management support to 12 countries across sub-Saharan Africa.